 name or use the context menu to open the register inspection window.

 Some target registers are configured to be read-only.
 These registers can be inspected but not

 Along with the current value of the register, the register inspection window presents any known

 changes to the register value, that were made via Bloom, since the window was opened.
 This includes

 memory writes issued by the GDB client.

-captured.
-This may change in a later release.
+change in a later release.

 Register values can be manipulated via the hexadecimal text input field, or via the bitset widget.
 The

 bitset widget allows for the manipulating of individual bits - simply click on a bit to toggle it.